-Sterling Speirn was appointed Chief Executive Officer by the Board of Directors in November 2017.
-He is the immediate past President and CEO of the Peninsula Community Foundation now the Silicon Valley Community Foundation (PCF, 1992-2005), the W.K.
-Kellogg Foundation (WKKF, 2006-2013), and the Stupski Foundation (2015).
+Sterling Speirn was appointed Senior Fellow for NCOC on July 1, 2019.
+Previously he served as Chief Executive Officer in 2018 and 2019.
+He is the past President and CEO of the Peninsula Community Foundation now the Silicon Valley Community Foundation (PCF, 1992-2005) and formerly the President & CEO of the W.K.
+Kellogg Foundation from 2006 to 2013 and the Stupski Foundation (2015).
 Before his career in community, private and family foundations, Mr. Speirn got started in corporate philanthropy leading the Community Grants program at Apple Computer (1986-1990).

 From these philanthropic platforms, Sterling has been a long-time investor in efforts to promote civic and community engagement as well as service and volunteering.
 He has championed support for local and national dialogues in partnership with organizations such as America Speaks, the National Center for Deliberative Democracy, Public Agenda, the Harwood Institute, Everyday Democracy, and many others.
 In reflecting on the challenges and seemingly intractable problems our country faces early in the 21st century, he has written “our common problems will only become tractable when we turn our powers of innovation and re-invention to the public-problem solving process itself.
 Indeed, our country’s democratic practices have undergone dramatic and remarkable change throughout our history in order to keep our system ‘by the people’ a living reality and not a mere slogan.
 In the face of growing national and global concerns, it is of the utmost importance that we in the United States continue this tradition of innovation in the practice of our Democracy if we are to secure our common future and to restore the vitality of a free democratic society that our revolution proclaimed and our Constitution established.”